zalando/nakadi/docs/_documentation/using_authorization.md

 The request will be approved iff the `resource` policy has at least one attribute for `operation` that matches the subject.

-## Protecting an event type and subscription
+## Protecting an event type or a subscription

 Protecting an event type can be done either during the creation of the event type, or later, as an update to the event type.
 Users simply need to add an authorization section to their event type description, which looks like this: